objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 caching at each step to speed up the assembly of the EO program.

 In EO version `0.34.0`,
-caching for different `Mojo` was done using unrelated `Footprint` and `Optimization` interfaces, within which mostly the same methods were used.
+caching used unrelated `Footprint` and `Optimization` interfaces for different `Mojo`, within which mostly the same methods were used.
-The difference between interfaces is that in `Footprint` the EO version of the compiler is checked, while the rest of the checks are exactly the same.
+The difference between interfaces is that `Footprint` checks the EO version of the compiler, while the rest of the checks are exactly the same.